🎉 Fan Zones

 Watch Parties Around Miami

-Beyond the official fan zones, Miami's nightlife scene packs for the World Cup — Inter Miami CF (Messi's MLS team) has built a massive fan culture that translates to FIFA enthusiasm.
+Beyond the official fan zones, Miami's bar and restaurant scene packs for the World Cup — Inter Miami CF (Messi's MLS team) has built a massive fan culture that translates to FIFA enthusiasm.
 These districts will be loud and full for every match.

 American Social · Brickell